 The purpose of the Rate Card Amendments is to amend the rate of assessment for the Board's Rate Card Fees effective on October 1, 2022.
-The description of the Rate Card Amendments also provides transparency regarding the internal process for how the Board intends to amend such fees on an annual basis going forward.
-Specifically, subsequent to this proposed rule change, and commencing with the filing of a proposed rule change prior to or in the last quarter of calendar year 2023, the Board anticipates filing a proposed rule change with the Commission each year to effectuate an "Annual Rate Card" that would revise the Rate Card Fees as necessary or appropriate to defray the costs and expenses of operating and administering the Board.8 The MSRB anticipates filing such proposed rule changes to be effective as of January 1 each calendar year and operative until December 31 for that year.9 In addition to the proposed Rate Card Amendments, the proposed rule change also proposes the Technical
+The description of the Rate Card Amendments provides transparency regarding the internal process for how the Board, if warranted, would amend such fees on an annual basis going forward.
+Specifically, the Board will conduct an annual review of the Rate Card Fees and, if the Board determines an adjustment is necessary or appropriate to defray the costs and expenses of operating and administering the Board, the Board will file a proposed rule change with the Commission in the last quarter of the calendar year to effectuate a new "Annual Rate Card" for the next calendar year.8 The MSRB anticipates that any such proposed rule change would be filed to be effective as of January 1 of

 7 See discussion infra under "Proposed Annual Rate Card Approach."
-As further described therein, the Board presently anticipates filing proposed rule changes with the Commission to amend the rates of assessment of the Rate Card Fees on an annual basis going forward, as applicable, with the first set of such amendments filed with the Commission prior to or in the last quarter of calendar year 2023 to become operative on January 1, 2024.
+As further described therein, the Board presently anticipates filing proposed rule changes with the Commission to amend the rates of assessment of the Rate Card Fees on an annual basis going forward, as applicable.
+Accordingly, to the extent warranted, the first set of such amendments would be filed with the Commission prior to or in the last quarter of calendar year 2023 to become operative on January 1, 2024.